-Ideally, an ogre ear succulent should receive approximately 4-6 hours of sun per day.
+An Ogre Ear succulent likes plenty of bright light.
+Ideally, an ogre ear succulent should receive approximately 4 – 6 hours of bright light per day.

 How Much Water Does An Ogre Ear Succulent Need?

-These succulents are very drought tolerant and only need to be watered every 1-2 weeks, allowing the soil to completely dry out in between watering.
-Over-watering can lead to root rot, so be sure to err on the side of too little rather than too much.
+Over-watering can lead to root rot, and Crassula Ovata Gollum is particularly susceptible to root rot.
+So be sure to err on the side of too little water rather than too much.

 Here are a few tips for watering your Ogre Ear succulents: